Should I Sue My Doctor or Hospital? Advice from IL Medical Malpractice Lawyers

 Case 2: You fall, injuring your arm, and go the local hospital emergency room (ER).
 X-rays are taken and you're told there are no broken bones (broken bone= fracture).
 A week goes by and you continue to have pain in your arm.
 You go to another hospital and another x-ray is taken.
 This time the report comes back that you have a fractured arm, which is then placed in a cast.
 Do you have a case?

-Probably not, but it depends on whether the condition of your arm got worse during the time between the two ER visits.
+Medical Malpractice Advice - Probably not, but it depends on whether the condition of your arm got worse during the time between the two ER visits.
 How can this be?
 In order to sue a medical provider they have to have caused an injury.
 If you present to ER #2 with the same fracture with which you presented to ER #1, where is the injury caused by the doctor?
-You can't sue for the fracture caused in the original fall.
+You can't sue based on medical malpractice law for the fracture caused in the original fall.

 However, if during the week, something changes about the fracture because of the failure of ER #1 to provide proper treatment, then you might have a case.